liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

     ./gradlew createDockerContainer

-This command creates a new container based on the image specified by the `liferay.workspace.docker.image.liferay` property in your workspace's `gradle.properties` file.
-For example, if you want to base your container off the Liferay Portal 7.1 GA2 image, you would set this property:
+This command creates a new container named `[projectName]-liferayapp`, which is based on the image specified by the `liferay.workspace.docker.image.liferay` property in your workspace's `gradle.properties` file.
+For example, if you want to base your container off the Liferay Portal 7.1 GA2 image, you would set this
+property:

     liferay.workspace.docker.image.liferay=liferay/portal:7.1.1-ga2